-Sarah J. Berg, MSS, Volunteer & Outreach Coordinator
+Sarah J. Berg, MSS, Interim Director/Volunteer & Outreach Coordinator

 Jenn Doe, MPA, Violence Prevention Education Coordinator

 Jenn Doe completed a Masters of Public Administration degree at CU Denver’s School of Public Affairs.
 She has a concentration in Domestic Violence Studies and a background in marketing and design.
 Jenn began working with the PCA as a Violence Prevention Educator and has moved into a leadership position overseeing prevention education efforts campus wide.
 She hopes to fuse her creative skills with her administrative skills in order to educate the public about issues of interpersonal violence.
 Jenn works hard, plays harder and looks forward to lazy Saturday mornings in bed with her two cats.

 Violence Prevention Peer Educators (VPEs)